lragudo/queer-christian-64ba3/src/pages/contact.md

       - question: We would love to hear from you!
         answer: >
           Are you queer and christian and have some questions you would like us to answer?
-Send it our way and we will consider if it fit within our site.
+Send it our way and we will consider if it fits within our site.

           Do you have an awesome source to add to our reference page?
-Please let us know, we would love to add to our reference page.
+Please let us know, we would love to add it to our page.

-          We are currently only 2 people so responses might be slow but we plan to respond to every message.
+          We are currently only 2 people so responses might be slow depending on how many messages we get.
+But we plan to respond to every message.

           # QueerChristianFAQ@gmail.com